Schaka/media-server-guide/README.md

 - [Rarrnomore](https://github.com/Schaka/rarrnomore) - lets you avoid grabbing rar'd releases
 - [Unpackerr](https://github.com/Unpackerr/unpackerr) - lets you unrar releases automatically (if you have enough space to seed the rar and keep the content)
 - [Audiobookshelf](https://www.audiobookshelf.org/) - similar to Jellyfin, but for audiobooks
-- [cross-seed](https://github.com/cross-seed/cross-seed) - lets you automate seeding the same torrents on several trackers, if they were uploaded there
 - [autobrr](https://autobrr.com/) - lets you connect to your trackers' IRC to automatically grab new releases rather than waiting for RSS updates
 - [Komga](https://komga.org/) - similar to Jellyfin, for reading comic books and mangas
 - [homepage](https://github.com/benphelps/homepage) - lets you create a dashboard for all your services